thejholloway/raster2data/README.md

 Some of this material is very much for beginners.
 When I was a beginner this type of document would have helped me, so I have pulled together some of what I have learned from trial and error, googling, asking other researchers and looking at stack overflow.
 I now actually use most of these steps in my current research workflow and the code can be adapted for other images and problems.
 I include an example image file, .Rmd file with code and a pdf.
+If you want to get in touch with me about this, I'm @thejholloway on twitter.